FREQUENTLY ASKED QUESTIONS

 Please be prepared to present these works along with further sketchbooks at the Zoom interview if you are shortlisted.

 Applicants will be shortlisted by our interview panel which includes the Director and Core Tutors.
-Selected candidates will be invited to attend an interview via zoom or in person on 8th, 9th and 12th April 2021.
+Selected candidates will be invited to attend an interview via zoom or in person.
 They will present a physical portfolio of their work including the digital submission.
 Applicants should present sketchbooks and 3D works if appropriate.

 For more information and all enquiries, please go to firstname.lastname@example.org